RyanSarabia/Mobdeve-MP/README.md

 ## QR Code Samples

 We have provided QR codes to test the app.
-These QR codes are assumed to be from merchants that the user made a transaction with.
+These QR codes are assumed to be from merchants that the user made transactions with.

 #### Merchant Sample
 ![QR Code 1](./QR/QR1.PNG)